khangalll/contrabuser/README.md

-# :trollface: Contrabuser - GitHub Contribution Abuser
+# Contrabuser - GitHub Contribution Abuser

 Let the Abuse Start!
 Automatically commit to your forked repository using GitHub Actions, which is scheduled to commit every 30 minutes.